 With the growth of social media in today’s day and age, the way hotels can communicate and interact with customers has dramatically changed.
 Back in the day, if a customer wanted to get in touch with a hotel, they would call, write a letter, send an email, and least conveniently of all, go to the property in person.
 Businesses have become increasingly accessible on Facebook, Twitter, and other social media networks.
 It has become effortless for customers to go online and communicate directly with a company in a very public manner.

 More hotels have continued to join the Social Search Optimization (SSO) game and currently have a presence on social media.
 Hoteliers have realized that social media is a great way to market their property and communicate specials to potential customers.
 Social media can be a great marketing tool.
 Hotels have to take into consideration that with the ease of communication between users, it must also be seen as a way to connect and communicate with guests.
 Social media can also be an essential way of handling customer service.

-Here are a few easy ways that hotels can provide better social customer service immediately:
+Here are a few easy ways that hotels can provide better social customer service immediately.

 1. Address Complaints

 When people are upset about a situation that has occurred at your hotel, they can easily let out their frustration on social media.
 Nothing is worse than conducting a search for your hotel on a site like Twitter and finding negative comments written about your hotel.
-Not only are all of the user’s followers able to view the comments, so is anyone else who does a search for your hotel!
+Not only are all of the user’s followers able to view the comments, so is anyone else who searches for your hotel!